ColleagueRiley/OpenGL-Context-Creation/README.md

     (none)
 ```

-You need to load these functions because they're extension functions provided by your hardware vendor.

-By default, `wglCreateContext` or `glXCreateContext` will create a OpenGL ~1.0 that probably uses software rendering.
+It needs to load these functions because they're extension functions provided by the hardware vendor.
+By default, `wglCreateContext` or `glXCreateContext` will create an OpenGL ~1.0 context that probably uses software rendering.

-To load these functions you have to start by defining the functions.
+To load the extension functions RGFW has to start by defining them.
 ```c
 X11 (GLX):
     typedef GLXContext(*glXCreateContextAttribsARBProc)(Display*, GLXFBConfig, GLXContext, Bool, const int*);